 After two head on collisions this year, I’m not too eager to hop in the car and go exploring.
-Extra time spend off of the road has led me to spending more time in the yard.
+Extra time spent off of the road has let me spend more time in the yard.

 A couple weekends ago, my little bother came over to help me take out some shrubs and move some plants around.
 Once everything was pulled out of my flower beds, I was able to paint the trim on the downstairs windows.
 It made a massive difference!

 I painted the trim on my front door also.
 I’m super happy with the way it turned out.